Piracy: Contemporary piracy

-Modern pirates favor small boats and taking advantage of the small number of crew members on modern cargo vessels.
+Modern pirates favor small boats and exploit the limited crew sizes on modern cargo vessels.
 They also use large vessels to supply the smaller attack/boarding vessels.
-Modern pirates can be successful because a large amount of international commerce occurs via shipping.
+Modern pirates can be successful because a large share of international commerce occurs by sea.
 Major shipping routes take cargo ships through narrow bodies of water such as the Gulf of Aden and the Strait of Malacca making them vulnerable to be overtaken and boarded by small motorboats.
 Other active areas include the South China Sea and the Niger Delta.
 As usage increases, many of these ships have to lower cruising speeds to allow for navigation and traffic control, making them prime targets for piracy.

-Also, pirates often operate in regions of poor developing or struggling countries with small or nonexistent navies and large trade routes.
+Also, pirates often operate in regions of poor, developing, or struggling countries with small or nonexistent navies and along major trade routes.
 Pirates sometimes evade capture by sailing into waters controlled by their pursuer's enemies.
 With the end of the Cold War, navies have decreased in size and patrol less frequently, while trade has increased, making organized piracy far easier.
-Modern pirates are sometimes linked with organized-crime syndicates, but often are small individual groups.
+Modern pirates are sometimes linked to organized crime syndicates, but are often small, individual groups.

 The International Maritime Bureau (IMB) maintains statistics regarding pirate attacks dating back to 1995.
 Their records indicate hostage-taking overwhelmingly dominates the types of violence against seafarers.
 For example, in 2006, there were 239 attacks, 77 crew members were kidnapped and 188 taken hostage but only 15 of the pirate attacks resulted in murder.
 In 2007 the attacks rose by 10 percent to 263 attacks.
-There was a 35 percent increase on reported attacks involving guns.
-Crew members that were injured numbered 64 compared to just 17 in 2006.
+There was a 35 percent increase in reported attacks involving guns.
+Crew members who were injured numbered 64 compared to just 17 in 2006.
 That number does not include instances of hostage taking and kidnapping where the victims were not injured.